isomerpages/moh-vaccinegov/pages/faq.md

     				<label for="question-3-5" class="tab-label">I had received 2 doses of the Sinovac-CoronaVac vaccine.
 Am I considered fully vaccinated?
     				</label>
     				<div class="tab-content">
-    					<p>You are recommended to receive three doses of the Sinovac-CoronaVac COVID-19 vaccine to achieve vaccine protection and be considered fully vaccinated.
-The third dose should be received from 90 days after the second dose.<br><br>
+    					<p>You are recommended to receive three doses of the Sinovac-CoronaVac COVID-19 vaccine as your primary vaccination series.
+It is recommended that the third dose be administered three months
+after the second dose.<br><br>
 Persons who had received two doses of Sinovac-CoronaVac/Sinopharm are recommended to receive a dose of the PSAR mRNA vaccine to complete their primary vaccination series if they are not contraindicated to receive the mRNA vaccines.<br><br>
 To provide enough time for you to get your third dose and maintain your vaccination status, all individuals who have taken two doses of Sinovac-CoronaVac will be regarded as fully vaccinated for 4 months after the second dose, or until 31 December 2021, whichever is later.
 							</p>